 - Jaw articulation well anterior to occipital condyle (a condition shared with turtles.)

 - Caniniform teeth (synapomorphy of Amniota) are lost

-- Posterior emargination of temporal region, creating an otic notch supported by the squamosal and quadratojugal.
-(A separate derivation of the impedance-matching ear from that of Temnospondyli or Synapsida.)
+- Posterior emargination of temporal region, creating an otic notch supported by the quadrate, squamosal, and quadratojugal.
+(A separate derivation of the impedance-matching ear from that of Temnospondyli, Synapsida, or Sauria.)

 Sclerosaurus armatus by D. Bogdanov from Wikipedia